 We also love Robotos - a collection of droid characters designed by Pablo Stanley and minted as NFTs.
-They are constructed from various metal outfits, tin faces, digital accessories, top pieces, faces, backpacks, arms and colours.
+They are constructed from various metal outfits, tin faces, digital accessories, top pieces, faces, backpacks, arms and colors.
 And the sheer number of different attributes you can collect makes for a thriving secondary market where holders can buy, swap or trade their droids.

 3. Harness utilities to keep users sticky and engaged

-We think that adding utility - real-world value - to NFTs is a great way to keep users engaged and sticky post-mint.
+We think that adding utility - real-world value - to NFTs is a great way to keep communities engaged and sticky post-mint.
 From bonus features to exclusive access to events, you can read more about adding utility to your NFT collections with our ultimate guide to Utility NFTs.

-There are plenty of ways you can harness utilities to keep your holders coming back for more.
+There are plenty of ways you can harness utilities to keep your communities coming back for more.
 From tickets to virtual or physical events, to whitelist opportunities for forthcoming releases, to the ability to redeem NFTs for physical goodies, the possibilities are endless.

 And the good news is that there is loads of inspiration to get you started, not least Dour Darcels - a collection of 10,000 moody characters from the world of Darcel Disappoints - which is backing the idea of using NFTs as virtual tickets.
 By buying a Darcel NFT, you not only get a collectible to keep, swap and trade, you get access to a series of digital events.